From celebrity chefs to timeless burger joints, lively Los Angeles has a wide range of dishes to impress you; here are the top 10 things to try

-Rubbing elbows with celebrities at cutting-edge restaurants, or munching down on some West Coast favourites at a classic diner, trendy Los Angeles has got you covered.
-Eating healthy has never been so easy either – as the epicentre of health-conscious living, LA boasts an abundance of juice bars, vegan-friendly restaurants and organic farmers’ markets that are sure to satisfy the most health-conscious diners.
+Rubbing elbows with celebrities at cutting-edge restaurants or munching down on some West Coast favourites at a classic diner, trendy Los Angeles has got you covered.
+Eating healthy is also easy – as the epicentre of health-conscious living, LA boasts an abundance of vegan-friendly restaurants and organic farmers’ markets.

 Burger and fries